 How do we let our taste buds enjoy the festive season without it stressing us out?

-Fill your plate at least half full with fresh veggies.
-Whether you are at home or a party, check out the veggies first and try for half your plate to be colourful fruit and veg.
-When asked to bring a plate, bring a salad, vegetable dish or fruit platter or veggie xmas tree to help balance your plate at the party.
-When catering at home, try to include have lots of colourful things alongside the treats (inspiration here).
+Whether you are at home or a party, check out the veggies and fruits first.
+What takes your fancy?
+When asked to bring a plate, think about bringing a salad, vegetable dish or fruit platter or veggie xmas tree to add colour at the party.
+When catering at home, try to include have lots of colourful things alongside the ‘treats’ (inspiration here).

 For most of us, gone are the days of feast and famine.
 Life is a constant feast, especially at Christmas time.
-So with all the delicious festive foods around, how do we enjoy some festive treats but not go overboard?
+So with all the delicious festive foods around, take a look and have a think about what you feel like?
+Give yourself permission to eat and enjoy.

 Take a moment to think…

-Mindful eating, can be a mere thought, a breath to decide if you feel like eating and what? (and whilst eating, think about if you are satisfied.
-Listen to your body as you start to feel full).
+Mindful eating, can be a mere thought, a breath to decide if you feel like eating and what? (and whilst eating, tuning into your body and listening to when it feels satisfied).

 Eat slowly and enjoy

-And I mean slowly.
 Try to limit distractions (like TV and phones) so you can concentrate on eating.
 Eating slowly helps you savour the flavours more but also helps you to listen to your body’s hunger and fullness signals.
-It is a good thing to leave some food on your plate when you have had enough (give this a practice).

 Take a breath, a moment before you start eating to appreciate the food – how it looks, how it smells, the people you might be enjoying it with.
 Sip your wine slowly, swirl it in the glass and enjoy the aromas.